WithoutHaste/CraftingPrince/notes.md

 # notes

+note: blueprints should default to a valid layout

 crafting system inspired by "The King's Avatar" manga
 - how could a crafting system support the sort of creativity hinted at in the manga?